Read your latest personalised notifications

-Eight of the ESC Journal Family titles owned by the ESC, plus EuroIntervention owned by the Europa Organisation, are within the Journal Citation Reports managed by Thomson Reuters.2011 to 2014 Impact Factors are listed below for each of our qualifying journals (EHJ: Acute Cardiovascular Care, EHJ: Cardiovascular Pharmacotherapy and EHJ: Quality of Care & Clinical Outcomes are young or new titles awaiting JCR inclusion):
+Twelve of the ESC Journal Family titles owned by the ESC, plus EuroIntervention owned by the Europa Organisation, are within the Journal Citation Reports managed by Clarivate.2011 to 2018 Impact Factors are listed below for each of our qualifying journals (EHJ: Quality of Care & Clinical Outcomes is young awaiting JCR inclusion):

 Our mission: To reduce the burden of cardiovascular disease.